 The dialog closes.
 The button is displayed next to the image property.
 It indicates that the image property is now linked to a datapool item.
-Whenever you change the image, the datapool item changes and vice versa.
+The created link is bidirectional.
+Whenever you change the Image, the datapool item changes and vice versa.

-NOTE Link source and link target
+Link source and link target

-Í The button is only displayed next the link source.
+The button is only displayed next the link source.
 It is not displayed for the link target.

-TIP Removing the link
+Removing the link